makrai/notes/qiu2003-pretrained-nlp-survey.md

   2. whole NMT model is jointly fine-tuned on the training set.
 By experiment,
 * Zhu+ [204] suggested using pre-trained BERT as an extra memory in NMT models
-  * they first encode the input tokens by a pre-trained BERT and use the output of the last layer as an extra memory.
-Then, the
+  * they first encode the input tokens by a pre-trained BERT and use the output of the last layer as an extra memory
   * NMT model can access the memory via an extra attention module in each layer of both encoder and decoder
   * noticeable improvement on supervised, semi-supervised and unsupervised MT
-* Song+ [147] proposed a masked sequence-to-sequence pre-training method (MASS) to pre-train the encoder and decoder jointly.
-In the experiment, this
+* Song+ [147] proposed a masked sequence-to-sequence pre-training method (MASS) to pre-train the encoder and decoder jointly
   * surpass the BERT-style pre-training proposed by Conneau and Lample [25] both on unsupervised MT and English-Romanian supervised MT